Smile-SA/rating-operator/documentation/INSTALL.md

 ### Prometheus

-Helm does not remove CRD objects so we'll do it in a script.
+Helm does not remove CRD objects, hence the need of a script to do so.

 ```sh
 $ ./quickstart/prometheus/uninstall.sh